-Compute average accuracy for each participant by averaging together the values in the new Accuracy column.
-If the proportion of correct responses for a participant is less than .8, do not further analyze the participant’s results; this suggests that the participant either misunderstood the instructions, or did not place priority on performing accurately.
+Compute average accuracy for each participant by averaging together the values in the new ‘Accuracy’ column.
+If the proportion of correct responses for a participant is less than 0.8, do not further analyze the participant’s results; this suggests that the participant either misunderstood the instructions, or did not place priority on performing accurately.

 Now the measure of interest can be computed.
-Average together the reaction time for a participant in all the Congruent trials, and separately, in all the Incongruent trials.
-Then compute a Congruent and Incongruent average for all the participants grouped together.
+Average together the reaction time for a participant in all the congruent trials, and separately, in all the incongruent trials.
+Then compute a congruent and incongruent average for all the participants grouped together.

 Representative Result

-Figure 4 shows average reaction time for a group of participants, comparing Congruent and Incongruent trials.
-Participants were, on average, about 200 ms faster to respond in Congruent trials.
+Figure 4 shows average reaction time for a group of participants, comparing congruent and incongruent trials.
+Participants were, on average, about 200 ms faster to respond in congruent trials.
 This shows the advantages associated with the location where one attends and the costs to other locations.
-The arrow gave participants 80% reliable information about where the letter would appear in each trials, so participants directed visual attention to the positions pointed to by the arrow.
+The arrow gave participants 80% reliable information about where the letter would appear in each trial, so participants directed visual attention to the positions pointed to by the arrow.
 When the letter then appeared in that position, which it did most of the time, the participants could process and identify it quickly.
-When the letter appeared opposite though, participants need to shift their attention across the screen in order to then process and identify the letter presented, a shift of attention that seems to have taken about 200 ms, on average.
+When the letter appeared opposite though, participants needed to shift their attention across the screen in order to then process and identify the letter presented, a shift of attention that seemed to have taken about 200 ms, on average.

 Applications

-Since it was introduced in the late 1970s, the spatial cueing task has been used widely by researchers, for example, in order to identify the kinds of stimuli that might automatically cause attention to shift, and in order to understand how brain damage might affect the voluntary control of visual attention.
+Since it was introduced in the late 1970s, the spatial cueing task has been used widely by researchers, for example, in order to identify the kinds of stimuli that might automatically cause attention to shift.
+For example, researchers have investigated whether bright flashes and loud sounds automatically cause attention to shift.
+In these experiments the letters that need to be identified are sometimes preceded by unexpected lights and sounds.
+Researchers can then compare compare detection speeds when a bright flash, for instance, precedes a letter in the same position or in a different position.
+A cost associated with a flash in an opposite position implies that the flash automatically captured attention.

 In the 1990s and after, the task became an important one for use in conjunction with fMRI (functional magnetic resonance imaging) in order to identify the neurological centers involved in the control of spatial attention.
-By contrasting brain activity in Congruent and Incongruent conditions, researchers have discovered that regions of the parietal lobe are involved in the additional attentional shift that takes place in Incongruent trials compared to Congruent ones.
+By contrasting brain activity in congruent and incongruent conditions, researchers have discovered that regions of the parietal lobe are involved in the additional attentional shift that takes place in incongruent trials compared to congruent ones.

 Legend: Figure 1.
 Sequence of events in the spatial cueing paradigm used to measure the consequences of visual attention.
 Each trial begins the same way, as shown in frame 1, with a central fixation cross and two green boxes on either side.
 In frame 2, the fixation cross is replaced by an arrow, pointing to one of the two boxes (50% of the time each).
 Finally, in frame 3 a letter is shown —either an L or a T— in one of the two boxes.
-In the example shown, the letter is an L. In the right panel example, the letter appears in the box that arrow point to, producing a congruent trial.
+In the example shown, the letter is an L. In the right panel example, the letter appears in the box that the arrow points to, producing a congruent trial.
 In the panel on the left, the letter appears opposite the arrow, producing an incongruent trial.
 The measure of interest is the time it takes a participant to make a correct response (the reaction time), in particular, the average difference between congruent and incongruent trials.